phillipm-developer/PhillipMiguelMarkovic_T2A2/README.md

         }
     }

-Response Body: When web token fails for any other route
+* Response Body: When web token fails for any other route

     {
         "msg": "Signature verification failed"
     }

-- GET /users: Get all user records
+# /users

+* Description: Returns all the records for a generic user.

+* Method: GET

+* Authentication: jwt_required()

-Request URI
+* Request URI

 http://localhost:5000/users